hirethunk/verbs/docs/states.md

 ## State Artisan Command

+To generate a state, use the built-in artisan command:

 ```shell
 php artisan verbs:state GameState
 ```

 We find it a helpful rule of thumb to pair your States to your Models.